A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data analyses

-Regarding the intercept, $\beta_0$, the proposed models and Congdon's give similar results whereas the Leroux and BYM2 models yield smaller posterior means and lower credible interval bounds.
-This is probably due to the difference in the spatial effects that are allowed to be more extreme in the Congdon, BYM2-Gamma and BYM2-logCAR models.
-All five models indicate that richer districts have smaller risks of Zika (posterior means for $\beta$ of -3 for the BYM2 and Leroux models and -4 for the proposed models and Congdon's).
-We cannot directly compare the parameters $\lambda$ and $\sigma$ between the BYM2-type models and Leroux-type priors as these appear in the \textit{marginal} and \textit{conditional} distributions of the latent effects, respectively.
+Regarding the intercept, $\beta_0$, the proposed models and Congdon's give similar results, whereas the Leroux and BYM2 models yield smaller posterior means and lower credible interval bounds.
+This is probably due to the difference in the spatial effects that are allowed to be more extreme in the Congdon, Congdon-logCAR, BYM2-Gamma and BYM2-logCAR models.
+All six models indicate a negative relationship between the development index and the risk of Zika, with negative posterior 95\% credible intervals for $\beta$ that do not include 0.
+We cannot directly compare the parameters $\lambda$ and $\sigma$ between the BYM2-type models and Leroux-type priors, as these lie in the \textit{marginal} and \textit{conditional} distributions of the latent effects, respectively.
 Marginally, the BYM2-type models yield similar weights of the spatially structured components on the latent effects (posterior means for $\lambda$ of 0.6 and 0.7).
-However, a difference is noted between the Leroux-type models.
-The Leroux prior estimates $\lambda$ to be very close to 0 (posterior credible interval of $[0.00, 0.01]$).
-This contrasts with the posterior credible interval of $[0.5,1.0]$ that results from fitting Congdon's model.
-This difference is probably due to the presence of outliers in the data, which results in the Leroux model finding more random noise in the latent effects.
-The same observation can be made for the marginal standard deviation, $\sigma$, regarding the BYM2-type models.
-The posterior credible interval for $\sigma$ is significantly higher in the BYM2 model compared to the two parametrisations of the proposed model.
-Indeed, the proposed models are able to estimate a smaller overall variance for the latent effects which is then adjusted through the $\kappa$'s when needed.
-Finally, it can be noted that there is enough information in the data to learn about the hyperparameter $\nu$.
+For the Leroux-type models, the point estimates for $\lambda$ show slightly more difference (e.g. 0.6 for Leroux and 0.8 for Congdon).
+This difference may be due to the presence of outliers in the data, which results in the Leroux model finding more random noise in the latent effects.
+The same observation can be made for the marginal and conditional standard deviation, $\sigma$, regarding the BYM2-type models and the Leroux-type models, respectively.
+The posterior credible interval for $\sigma$ is significantly higher in the BYM2 model compared to the two parametrisations of the proposed model, and in the Leroux model compared to the two versions of Congdon's model.
+Indeed, the proposed models are able to estimate a smaller overall variance for the latent effects, which is then adjusted through the $\kappa$'s when needed.
+Finally, it can be noted that there seems to be enough information in the data to learn about the hyperparameter $\nu$.
 This parameter was assigned a prior mean of 4 and prior 95\% credible interval of $[0.1, 14.7]$ for the BYM2-Gamma and Congdon models and resulted in posterior means of about 2 and posterior 95\% credible intervals of about $[1,3]$.
-The BYM2-logCAR model assigned an exponential distribution with mean 0.3 for $\nu$, inducing a prior 95\% credible interval of $[0.0, 1.1]$, and yielded a posterior credible interval of $[0.7, 2.3]$, showing the need for some $\kappa$'s to be different from 1, \textit{a posteriori}.
+The BYM2-logCAR and Congdon-logCAR models assigned an exponential distribution with mean 0.3 for $\nu$, inducing a prior 95\% credible interval of $[0.0, 1.1]$, and yielded posterior credible intervals of $[0.7, 2.3]$ and $[0.9, 2.9]$, showing the need for some $\kappa$'s to be different from 1, \textit{a posteriori}.